etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 - [Read File Tool](../available-tools/read-file-tool.md)
 - [Write File Tool](../available-tools/write-file-tool.md)

+!!!warning Disclaimer
+    The test generators provided by this tool are designed to deliver an initial batch of test cases efficiently, based on the parameters provided.
+However, it is important to note that the generated tests serve as a starting point and may require additional work to:

+    - Fix potential errors in the generated test cases.
+    - Improve test coverage.
+    - Adapt them to the specific scenarios of your project or environment.

+    We recommend carefully reviewing the generated tests, executing them in the development environment, and making the necessary adjustments to ensure they meet the expected functional and quality requirements.

 ### Java Test Generator
 This assistant generates tests for a single Java file or an Etendo Module.
 It reads the Java file and creates a test file with the same name and the suffix `Test` in the same package.
 The assistant generates test methods for each method in the Java file.
 The assistant has a Knowledge Base with the Java classes of Etendo Classic.
 This assistant will generate the tests and execute them, checking for errors and providing feedback to the user.